DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/03_choice_point.md

 The management systems that have controlled human development for millennia are counting on you to choose continued domestication.
 They're counting on your programming to seek external authority, to fear your own power, to remain a permanent child looking for parental figures to guide you.

-But the original titans who designed your consciousness capabilities are also present in your genetic inheritance.
+But **The Werdh-anes** who designed your consciousness capabilities are also present in your genetic inheritance.
 They're waiting for you to choose conscious evolution over unconscious servitude.

 The choice is yours.
 But choose consciously, because the future of human consciousness - and possibly consciousness itself - depends on what enough humans choose in this crucial moment.